Regulations governing the forex broker license in Seychelles

 1. Corporate Taxation

-• Corporate income tax is set at 1.5% on worldwide gross income.
+• Tax on Worldwide Income: This is set at 1.5% of worldwide gross income.

 • Exemptions and Incentives: Seychelles offers various tax exemptions and incentives to encourage investment and economic development.
 These may include tax holidays for specific sectors or activities, reduced rates for certain types of income, and exemptions from withholding tax on dividends, interest, and royalties paid to non-residents.